10 best hybrid vehicles in Australia

 - People mover

-The sale of hybrid electric vehicles continues to climb as automakers prepare to phase out vehicles powered solely by internal combustion engines and buyers around the world embrace more efficient, eco-friendlier options.
+The sale of hybrid electric vehicles continues to climb as automakers prepare to phase out vehicles powered solely by internal-combustion engines and buyers around the world embrace more efficient, eco-friendly options.

-Research by JP Morgan suggests that by 2025 hybrid cars will represent 30 per cent of all vehicles sold, that’s 8.4 million cars for an almost eight per cent market share.
+Research by JP Morgan suggests that by 2025 hybrid cars will represent a whopping 23 per cent of all vehicles sold worldwide.

-The power of hybrids lies not just in the combination of their conventional engine and electric motor, but their ability to provide that perfect safety net for those buyers still anxious about the range offered by purely electric alternatives.
+The power of hybrids lies not just in the combination of their conventional engines with an electric motor, but their ability to provide that perfect safety net for those buyers still anxious about the range offered by purely electric alternatives.

 They are like that pair of flats you carry in your bag for when your heels start to pinch on a night out.